jiyilanzhou/Open-Grants-Program/applications/ares_protocol.md

 ### Ecosystem Fit

-Although Off-chain worker can do part of the oracle job, However, it can't guarantee the authenticity and reliability of the data, We can provide randomness and correctness of data sources through multi-party data aggregation and provides anti-attack and auditing of data sources
+Although the Off-chain worker can do part of the oracle job, However it can't guarantee the authenticity and reliability of the data, Ares can provide randomness and correctness of data sources through multi-party data aggregation and anti-attack and auditing of data sources

 ## Team :busts_in_silhouette:

 ### Team members

-* Keric: 7+ years development experience, proficient in public chain and cross chain development, proficient in using go and rust, p2p network expert.
+* Keric: 8+ years development experience, proficient in public chain and cross chain development, proficient in using go and rust, p2p network expert.
+* Eric: 20 years of experience in protocol stack formulation and development, research work related to big data and blockchain, and robot quantification experience.
 * Daniel: 11 years of work experience in IoT software development and management, familiar with contract and DAPP development.
 * Scott: More than 7 years of software development experience, proficient in /Java/Golang/node, etc. engaged in blockchain research and development, familiar with eos/eth.
 * Andy Ray: 10 years of Internet entrepreneurship experience, 5 years of blockchain industry experience, proficient in the secondary market, economic model design.